melt-ui/melt-ui/src/docs/content/controlled.md

 </script>
 ```

-Of course this is a contrived example, but at this point you should be able to imagine how you could
+Of course, this is a contrived example, but it nicely demonstrates the power of this feature.
-use this to do some pretty cool things.